 The estimated number of people who missed out on a targeted cancer treatment in 2014.

 - A fascinating study showed that microscopic metal particles could be used to guide immune cells carrying a cancer-killing virus towards tumours in mice.
 How?
 By using the magnetic field from an MRI scanner.
-We covered this, as did the BBC, but it’s still very early days.
+The BBC covered this, but it’s still very early days.

 - Reuters covered early trial results looking at treating patients with different types of cancer with a drug designed to target a particular faulty gene in them.